SuperOfficeDocs/superoffice-docs/docs/api/person/services/update-person-services.md

 ---
 title: Update a person with a new name, address, position using services
 uid: update_person_ws
-description: Update a person with a new name, address, position using services
+description: How to update a person with a new name, address, position using NetServer services.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.04.2021
-keywords: api-services
-so.topic: howto
+keywords: person, contact, services, API api-services, GetPersonEntity, PersonAgent so.topic: howto
 # so.envir:
 # so.client: